-The Twenty-seventh International Workshop on Security Protocols will take place from Wednesday April 10th to Friday April 12th, 2019 at Trinity College, Cambridge, UK.
-As with previous years, attendance at the International Workshop on Security Protocols is by invitation only.
+The Twenty-seventh International Workshop on Security Protocols took place from Wednesday April 10th to Friday April 12th, 2019 at Trinity College, Cambridge, UK.
+As with previous years, attendance at the International Workshop on Security Protocols was by invitation only.

 The theme of the 2019 workshop is "security protocols for humans".
 Getting protocol details right is critical in the presence of a malicious adversary, but so is understanding the context in which a protocol is deployed: protocols are components of larger systems that human beings put their trust in.
 How can we design protocols to expose meaningful information about state and functionality to their users?
 What are the consequences when we don’t?
 How can we bridge the gap between technical definitions of protocol correctness and users' security expectations?